HammadMal/Bazaar-CaseStudy_HammadMalik/v1/readme.md

 - Record sales
 - Remove damaged or expired items

 This version is designed for local use only (Stage 1).
 No user authentication is included.
-Future versions may include cloud storage, multi-store support, and advanced analytics.
+Future versions will include proper storage, multi-store support, and advanced analytics.